GardSteinsvik/WebSocket-project/README.md

 Project in "Nettverksprogrammering".
 IDI, NTNU.

 ## Usage
-This example creates a server that prints messages and the connectino object that received the message out to the console.
+This example creates a server that prints messages and the connection object that received the message out to the console.

 ```python
 import signal